Douglas Lima: Bellator Fighting Championships

-2011

 In May 2011, it was announced that Lima had signed to fight for Bellator Fighting Championships.

 Lima entered into the Bellator Season 5 Welterweight Tournament.
 He fought Steve Carl in the opening round held at Bellator 49 and won the fight via unanimous decision.
 Lima fought Chris Lozano in the semifinals at Bellator 53 and won via KO in the second round.
-In the finals, he faced Ben Saunders and won via KO in the second round.
+In the finals held at Bellator 57, he claimed the tournament victory and earned a shot at the title by knocking out Ben Saunders in the second round.

-2012
+First title shot

 Lima got his title shot against welterweight champion Ben Askren at Bellator 64 on April 6, 2012.
 He lost the fight via unanimous decision.

 Lima defeated Jacob Ortiz via head kick and knee at 4:50 of the third round at Bellator 79 on November 2, 2012.

-2013
+Bellator Season Eight tournament

 Lima faced Russian MMA prospect Michail Tsarev in Season Eight Welterweight Tournament on January 24, 2013 at Bellator 86.
 He won the fight via TKO due to leg strikes in round 2.
-In the semi-finals, he was scheduled to face Brent Weedman.
-Weedman suffered an injury and was replaced by Bryan Baker at Bellator 90 on February 21, 2013.
+In the semi-finals, he was scheduled to face Brent Weedman, but ultimately Weedman suffered an injury and was replaced by Bryan Baker at Bellator 90 on February 21, 2013.
 He won the fight via knock out in the first round.
 He was expected to face Ben Saunders in a rematch in the tournament final at Bellator 93.
-Lima suffered a broken hand.

-The rematch with Saunders eventually took place at Bellator 100 on September 20, 2013.
+However, Lima suffered a broken hand and the rematch was postponed, finally taking place at Bellator 100 on September 20, 2013.
 Lima once again won in the second round, this time via a brutal head kick knockout.

-2014
+First Bellator Welterweight Championship reign

-Lima faced judo olympian Rick Hawn at Bellator 117 on April 18, 2014.
+Lima faced judo olympian Rick Hawn at Bellator 117 on April 18, 2014, for the vacant Bellator Welterweight Championship.
 After several knockdowns due to leg kicks, Lima won via TKO due to corner stoppage to win the vacant Bellator Welterweight Championship.

-2015

 Lima was scheduled to make his first title defense against Paul Daley on February 27, 2015 at Bellator 134.
 However, in January, it was announced that Lima had pulled out of the fight due to injury.
 Lima was replaced by fellow Brazilian André Santos.

 After 15 months away from the sport due to knee injuries, Lima returned to defend his title against Bellator Season Ten Welterweight tournament winner Andrey Koreshkov at Bellator 140 on July 17, 2015.
 He lost the fight and title by unanimous decision.

-2016
+Return to title contention and second reign

 After nearly a year away from the sport, Lima returned to the Bellator cage to replace Josh Koscheck against Paul Daley at Bellator 158 on July 16, 2016.
 He won the fight via unanimous decision.

 The win over Daley earned Lima a rematch against Bellator Welterweight Champion Andrey Koreshkov.
 The two met in the main event at Bellator 164 on November 10, 2016.
 Lima regained his title by winning by knockout in the third round.